Product Compliance Overview - Canada

 1.3 Any Vendor who is unable to assume obligations agrees that Dealer may, at its election, assume the obligations as Steward.
 As Steward, Dealer will submit reporting and fees on behalf of the Vendor and such fees will be reimbursed to Dealer by Vendor.
 Vendor also agrees that for each program for which Dealer submits a reporting fee, Dealer will debit an annual fee of $500.00 from the amounts owed by Dealer to Vendor.
 All fees will typically be deducted within thirty (30) days from the date of report submission to the authority.

 1.4 All vendors (including Obligated/Voluntary) are required to include packaging information using the Environment smart sheet appended to the Dealer’s SKU setup form.
-It is recommended that vendors refer to the “Materials Tool” published on the CSSA website; or to the “Materials Guide” published on the EEQ website.
+It is recommended that vendors refer to the “Producer Guide” published on the CMO website; or to the “Materials Guide” published on the EEQ website.
 Vendors acknowledge Dealer’s right to either: a) amend incomplete SKU setup forms by loading material weights as determined by Dealer; or, b) reject incomplete SKU setup forms.

 A “SKU Setup Summary” of materials most common to Best Buy and how to classify them in our SKU setup is available for our partners’ convenience.